MITLibraries/browsertrix-harvester/README.md

 See section [Browsertrix Crawl Configuration](#browsertrix-crawl-configuration) for details about configuring the browsertrix crawl part of a harvest.

-**NOTE:** if neither `--wacz-output-file` or `--metadata-output-file` is set, a crawl will be performed, but nothing will exist outside of the container after it completes.
+**NOTE:** if _neither_ `--wacz-output-file` or `--metadata-output-file` is set, an error will be logged and the application will exit before a crawl is performed as there would be no output.

 ```shell
 # run harvest as local docker container